xorhex/BinYars/README.md

 Steps:

-- Copy the folder (or better yet symlink) `binyars-sidewidgit` to the Binary Ninja plugin dir.
+- Copy the folder (or better yet symlink) `BinYars-SideWidgit` to the Binary Ninja plugin dir.

 ## Post Installation